Bonnie Guitar: Early life and rise to fame

 Working at these places got Guitar noticed as a professional guitarist as she ended up playing on sessions for many well-known singers, like Jim Reeves, Dorsey Burnette, Ned Miller, and the DeCastro Sisters.
 After working with so many singers, she acquired her own singing aspirations herself and a desire to make her very own recording career in the process.

-Following the release of her first single, "If You See My Love Dancing" on Fabor Records, Bonnie heard a demo of "Dark Moon" from Fabor's owner, Fabor Robinson, a tune written by Ned Miller, with whom she worked as a session guitarist.
+Following the release of her first single, "Hello, Hello, Please Answer The Phone" on Fabor Records, Bonnie heard a demo of "Dark Moon" from Fabor's owner, Fabor Robinson, a tune written by Ned Miller, with whom she worked as a session guitarist.
 Robinson was dissatisfied with how Dorsey Burnette sang a version of it and offered it to Guitar.
 "I said, 'I'll give up my royalties and everything just to do this song,'" she told Robinson in recounting their collaboration on "Dark Moon" to Wayne Jancik in The Billboard Book of One-Hit Wonders.
 "I knew it was up for grabs and somebody was gonna get it.
 I got it, but he took me at my word, and I really did give up my royalties.
 It was one of the hardest things I ever put together.
 Ned [Miller] wrote it, but we tried in maybe five or six different ways in different studios before it came out right."
 The final version consisted of just two guitars and a bass backing Bonnie.

-The song was originally issued under Fabor Records in 1956.
-"Dark Moon" was then issued over to Dot Records and by the spring of 1957, "Dark Moon" hit the pop top 10 list and went into the country top 15 list.
+"Dark Moon" was originally issued by Fabor Records in February 1957.
+In a matter of days or weeks the song was reissued on Dot Records, and by early June 1957 it made the pop top 10 chart and country top 15.

 Early music success in 1957

-When Bonnie's rendition of "Dark Moon" hit the country and pop charts in the Spring of 1957, she received recognition in the music business.
-Not only was she one of the few female country singers at the time, but she was also one of the few country singers that had a hit on the Country and Pop charts at the same time.
+When Bonnie's rendition of "Dark Moon" impacted the pop and country charts she received recognition in the music business.
+Not only was she one of a handful of female country singers at that time, but also one of the few in the country field to manage a crossover hit.

-Only one other female country singer was achieving this type of crossover success Guitar was having at the time, which was Patsy Cline, when her single "Walkin' After Midnight" was a No. 2 Country hit and a No. 12 Pop hit at the same time.
-"Dark Moon" brought Guitar a wide audience, and she was soon appearing on quite a few Pop Music programs.
-Similar to Patsy Cline, Bonnie could not follow-up her crossover success either.
-Her follow-up to "Dark Moon" called "Mister Fire Eyes" failed to make a substantial impact on the Pop charts, making it only to No. 71 there.
-On the Country charts though, it was again a Top 15 hit.
-Because she could not follow-up her crossover success, her contract soon ended with Dot Records, and Guitar returned to Washington.
+The only other female country singer achieving a crossover success was Patsy Cline.
+Her single "Walkin' After Midnight" was a No. 2 country hit and a No. 12 pop hit.
+"Dark Moon" earned Bonnie national attention, and she made TV appearances on "The Ed Sullivan Show" (June 30) and Dick Clark's American Bandstand (October 29).

+Like Patsy Cline, Bonnie was unable to replicate her crossover appeal.
+Follow-ups on Dot Records, "If You See My Love Dancing" and another soon after called "Mister Fire Eyes" failed to have an impact on the pop chart, the latter only making it to No. 71.
+On the country chart though, the second became a Top 15 hit.
+However, due to her lack of pop success, her contract eventually ended with Dot Records.